lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

 This specification defines the KeyPurposeIds id-kp-configSigning, id-kp-trustAnchorConfigSigning, id-kp-updatePackageSigning, and id-kp-safetyCommunication and uses these, respectively, for: signing general-purpose configuration files or trust anchor configuration files, signing software or firmware update packages, or authenticating communication peers for safety-critical communication.
 As described in {{Section 4.2.1.12 of RFC5280}}, "\[i\]f the \[extended key usage\] extension is present, then the certificate MUST only be used for one of the purposes indicated" and "\[i\]f multiple \[key\] purposes are indicated the application need not recognize all purposes indicated, as long as the intended purpose is present".

 None of the KeyPurposeIds specified in this document are intrinsically mutually exclusive.
 Instead, the acceptable combinations of those KeyPurposeIds with others specified in this document and with other KeyPurposeIds specified elsewhere are left to the technical standards of the respective application and the certificate policy of the respective PKI.
-For example, a technical standard may specify: 'Different keys and certificates MUST be used for safety communication and for trust anchor updates, and a relying party MUST ignore the KeyPurposeId id-kp-trustAnchorConfigSigning if id-kp-safetyCommunication is one of the specified key purposes in a certificate.'
-The certificate policy for example may specify: 'The id-kp-safetyCommunication KeyPuposeId SHOULD NOT be included in an issued certificate together with the KeyPurposeId id-kp-trustAnchorConfigSigning.'
+For example, a technical standard may specify: 'Different keys and certificates must be used for safety communication and for trust anchor updates, and a relying party must ignore the KeyPurposeId id-kp-trustAnchorConfigSigning if id-kp-safetyCommunication is one of the specified key purposes in a certificate.'
+The certificate policy for example may specify: 'The id-kp-safetyCommunication KeyPuposeId should not be included in an issued certificate together with the KeyPurposeId id-kp-trustAnchorConfigSigning.'
 Technical standards and certificate policies of different applications may specify other rules.
 Further considerations on prohibiting combinations of KeyPurposeIds is described in the Security Considerations section of this document.

 Systems or applications that verify the signature of a general-purpose configuration file or trust anchor configuration file, the signature of a software or firmware update package, or the authentication of a communication peer for safety-critical communication SHOULD require that corresponding KeyPurposeIds be specified by the EKU extension.
 If the certificate requester knows the certificate users are mandated to use these KeyPurposeIds, it MUST enforce their inclusion.
 Additionally, such a certificate requester MUST ensure that the KeyUsage extension be set to digitalSignature for signature verification, to keyEncipherment for public key encryption, and keyAgreement for key agreement.